-To find out how many weeks pregnant you are, use our pregnancy calculator which will give you an estimated due date and estimated date of conception.
-It will also tell you how many weeks pregnant you are and how long you have to go until you reach the end of full term pregnancy at 42 weeks.
+To find out how many weeks you are, use our pregnancy calculator.
+It will give you an estimated due date and estimated date of conception.
+It will also tell you how many weeks pregnant you are, and how long you have to go until you reach the end of full term pregnancy at 42 weeks.

 What If I Don’t Know When My Last Period Was?

 If you don’t remember when your last period arrived or if you’ve not had a period for a while, you can book an early pregnancy ultrasound to try and work out how many weeks pregnant you are.
 Calculations based on your own, unique cycle is most accurate, followed by early ultrasound, then late ultrasound.
 The reason for this is when a baby first forms, they follow some pretty uniform growth pattern as they develop all the necessary building blocks.
 But as they get bigger, they develop at their own rate – genetics come into play.

 Its best to avoid ultrasounds where you can, especially early ultrasounds which are often internal.
 This means the ultrasound is placed very close to your developing baby.
 Have an ultrasound if you must, but try to keep the time to a minimum and avoid any that are unnecessary.

 Don’t forget to visit our pregnancy week by week section, which contains information about changes in your body and your baby, week by week.
 Each week also has an image of what your baby and belly might look like!